Jul 18, 2019

 In cases involving noncatastrophic injuries, noneconomic damage awards are capped at either $250,000 or three times the economic losses, whichever is greater.
 Having those limits waived by presenting evidence that an injury meets the legal definition for being catastrophic helps an accident victim hold the responsible party fully accountable and to secure funds needed to provide for ongoing health care and personal services.

 One major consideration for claiming uncapped noneconomic damages for a catastrophic injury is that the applicable law mentions “a trier of fact.”
 This legal term means “a judge or jury.”
 Succeeding with a catastrophic injury claim, then, requires going to court and winning a civil trial.
-It is understandable that some people prefer to avoid a drawn out legal battle, but partnering with an experienced and dedicated personal injury attorney will make the process as bearable as possible.
+It is understandable that some people prefer to avoid a drawn out legal battle, but partnering with an experienced and dedicated Ohio catastrophic injury attorney will make the process as bearable as possible.